Harley Street Counselling • City of Westminster • London W1

 I've spent much of my working life in London as a Web Producer for many award-winning TV programmes prior to training as a counsellor.

-Before working for Harley Street Counselling & Training, I worked as a therapist with adults in schools and children's centres.
+Before working for Harley Street Counselling & Training, I worked as a therapist with adults in schools, children's centres and in addiction.
 I have a strong background in substance misuse and addiction counselling...learn more.

 MBACP (Accred).
 Member of the UK Chapter of Logotherapy.